opa334/u0Launcher/README.md

 2. Install u0Launcher through TrollStore

-3. When jailbreaking, launch u0Launcher instead of unc0ver, it will do the neccessary fix up and then jump to unc0ver and when you then press the jailbreak button, it will work.
+3. When jailbreaking, start the u0Launcher app instead of unc0ver, it will do the neccessary fix and then jump to unc0ver.
+Then you can press the "Jailbreak" button in the unc0ver app and it will work.